mrisher/webxr-reference/webxr-device-api/lifetime.md

 }
 ```

 There are a few things to call out.
+First, as of May 2018 the callback's time argument has not yet been implemented.

-First, you should always check that pose did not return `null`.
+You should always check that pose did not return `null`.
 There are a number of reasons this might happen and testing for it prevents later code from throwing exceptions.
 (See Recovering from a null Poses for details.)

 Notice the recursive call to `requestAnimationFrame()`.
 This is how you initiate the next iteration of the render loop.
 It can occur anywhere inside the frame callback.